Real estate terms can feel like their own language: Check the DOM. That listing is BOM. Counter before signing the PSA.

 A buyer’s agent is a licensed real estate agent who represents the buyer through purchasing a new home.
 The buyer’s agent is legally obligated to protect the buyer’s interest and make sure they’re getting the best price and terms on their purchase.

 A closed listing is a property that has been sold and is no longer available.
+However, the listing is not technically considered off-market until the title of the property is transferred to the buyer.

 Closing costs are the associated expenses and fees that come with purchasing a home.
 These fees may include charges from homeowner’s associations, real estate agents, lenders, insurance companies, appraisal services, and other services used during the purchasing process.
 You pay for closing costs at the end of your real estate transaction.